chelseajuyan/cartography_2023/README.md

 Every week, we worked as a group to create a map or data visualization on an assigned topic.
 We use a lot of R and QGIS for data wrangling and GIS; Blender for 3D visualizations and Illustrator to put everything together.
+All the data we used are open-source or publicly available.

-The themes for each week are:
+Here’s what we produced each week:

 |                                                                                                                              |                                      |
 |------------------------------------------------------|------------------|